weberlab-hhu/Predmoter/README.md

 ## 3. Install <a id="3-install"></a>
 ### 3.1 GPU requirements <a id="31-gpu-requirements"></a>
 For realistically sized datasets, a GPU will be necessary for acceptable performance.
+(Predictions can be generated on a CPU with the [available models](), but it will take a lot longer.
+The CPU predictions will be the same as the GPU predictions would be.)

 The example below and all provided models should run on an Nvidia GPU with 11GB Memory (here a GTX 1080 Ti).
 The CPU used was E5-2640v4 (Broadwell).